-Today I’m going to show you how to make an adorable, EASY Halloween Cake with a funny Clumsy Witch theme!
+Today I’m going to show you how to make an adorable Clumsy Witch Cake– It’s perfect for Halloween parties and so easy to make!

 It’s that time of year again….time for ghosts, goblins and all things creepy to find their way to our dessert trays!
 It may be a little early, but I’ve seen so many cute Halloween posts in blogs lately that I am in the mood to start planning.